Kemy Card

 • High spending limits - up to $100,000 USD monthly

-• Virtual card only - valid for 3 years from issuance
+• Virtual and physical cards available - both valid for 3 years from issuance

 • Unlimited virtual cards can be created under one account